 For the purpose of this Site, some combination of control charts and prediction limits will be used to determine if an SSI has occurred, along with other statistical evaluation tools such as ANOVA, box plots, and/or trend tests.
-Determination of an SSI in downgradient monitoring wells will be based on whether or not the control chart or prediction limit for a given parameter has been exceeded at a downgradient well.
-Because the control charts and prediction limits are based on a minimum of eight events, and comparison of the ninth sample to the limits established by the preceding eight events, no SSIs can be evaluated until after the ninth sample has been collected and analyzed.
+Determination of a SSI in downgradient monitoring wells will be based on whether or not the control chart or prediction limit for a given parameter has been exceeded at a downgradient well.
+Because the control charts and prediction limits are based on a minimum of eight events, no SSIs can be evaluated until after eight baseline events have been collected and analyzed.